 KOISHII & HUSH featuring SARAH BLACKWOOD Rules & Lies (2015)

-Keeping herself busy, Blackwood collaborated with progressive house duo KOISHII & HUSH.
+Blackwood collaborated with progressive house duo KOISHII & HUSH.
 “Sarah was one of the vocalists we had always wanted to work with.
-We managed to get in touch with her and decided to meet in London to discuss the idea.” said Alex Hush, “She was quite keen on the project and after that initial meeting, we sent Sarah a rough backing track which she wrote and recorded vocals for.
+We managed to get in touch with her” said Alex Hush, “She was quite keen on the project and after that initial meeting, we sent Sarah a rough backing track which she wrote and recorded vocals for.
 We then did some tweaks and additional production on ‘Rules & Lies’ and are thrilled with the final version”.

 Available on the KOSHII & HUSH single ‘Rules & Lies’ via Grammaton Recordings